thesofakillers/Object-Detection-and-Ranging/README.md

 This repository offers two options of object detection.

 The first utilizes [HoG descriptors](https://lear.inrialpes.fr/people/triggs/pubs/Dalal-cvpr05.pdf) fed into a Support Vector Machine Classifier, utilizing [Selective Search](https://koen.me/research/selectivesearch/) for region proposals.
 This is where the bulk of the work went into and can detect persons in the images.
+[This repo](https://github.com/tobybreckon/python-bow-hog-object-detection) had great influence on this section of the work.

 The second utilizes a [MaskRCNN](https://arxiv.org/abs/1703.06870) implementation taken from [this repo](https://github.com/matterport/Mask_RCNN), which can detect 80 different classes of objects via weights pre-trained on the [COCO dataset](http://cocodataset.org/#home).
 Most of the work with regards to this second option was in integrating it into the main script, [detect_and_range.py](Scripts/detect_and_range.py).

 Both options utilize the same method for estimating the depth to the detections, namely [SGBM](https://ieeexplore.ieee.org/document/4359315).
+This section of the work borrows a lot from [this repo](https://github.com/tobybreckon/stereo-disparity).

 ## Getting Set up